Generic Name: palbociclib (PAL boe SYE klib)

 liver disease; or

 Do not use Ibrance if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your treatment ends.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 weeks after your last dose.
+You may need to have a negative pregnancy test before starting this treatment.

 It is not known whether palbociclib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.